Corner reflector: In radar

 Radar corner reflectors are designed to reflect the microwave radio waves emitted by radar sets back toward the radar antenna.
 This causes them to show a strong "return" on radar screens.
 A simple corner reflector consists of three conducting sheet metal or screen surfaces at 90° angles to each other, attached to one another at the edges, forming a "corner".
 These reflect radio waves coming from in front of them back parallel to the incoming beam.
 To create a corner reflector that will reflect radar waves coming from any direction, 8 corner reflectors are placed back-to-back in an octahedron (diamond) shape.
 The reflecting surfaces must be larger than several wavelengths of the radio waves to function.

 In maritime navigation they are placed on bridge abutments, buoys, ships and, especially, lifeboats, to ensure that these show up strongly on ship radar screens.
 Corner reflectors are placed on the vessel's masts at a height of at least 4.6 m above sea level (giving them an approximate minimum horizon distance of 8 km).
 Marine radar uses X-band microwaves with wavelengths of 2.5–3.75 cm, so small reflectors less than 30 cm across are used.
 In aircraft navigation, corner reflectors are installed on rural runways, to make them show up on aircraft radar.

+An object that has multiple reflections from smooth surfaces produces a radar return of greater magnitude than might be expected from the physical size of the object.
+This effect was put to use on the ADM-20 Quail, a small decoy missile which had the same radar cross section as a B-52.

+The corner reflector is not the only efficient radar reflector design; other retroreflector designs have also seen use.
+Luneburg lens, for example, are used on the ADM-141 TALD.